 Prob 8′s comment above set me to exploring today’s 401k plans further.
 See: Stocks– Part VIII-b: Should you avoid your company’s 401k?

-Addendum #3: Just does that management fee cost you?
+Addendum IV: Just what does that management fee cost you?